The TDS community participates in traditions and annual events that support the mission. Here are some examples:

 Wednesday, February 20, 2019

 February is career month at TDS.
 Parents are invited to their students’ classrooms to speak about or demonstrate their careers.
 All 7th graders create a project for Social Studies involving their potential future career.
 During February’s monthly assembly, students dress up in attire reflecting their potential career choice!

 Friday, February 22, 2019

-This night is a TDS celebration of cultures from around the world.
+This day is a TDS celebration of cultures from around the world.
 Each Lower School class researches music, food, games, art, and traditions from a country and designs a display for the event.
 Individual families are encouraged to contribute a special dish, dance, piece of art, etc. that reflects their country of origin.
 Students and their families are welcome to dress in traditional attire as they share their culture and knowledge.
-Friday, April 20, 2018
+Friday, April 26, 2019

 The Scholastic Book Fair at TDS is a great opportunity for students, family, and friends to purchase great new titles to add to their home libraries!
 TDS students write reviews for the books at the fair.
 Monday, February 25 – Friday, March 1, 2019